lightstep/cloud-native-observability/01 - intro.md

 Zoom?
 The cloud has made it possible to build companies, products, and communities on a shoestring budget with collaborators around the world -- then scale them to a global audience, with a minimum of pain.

+> COMMENT: the OSS insert between data centers and zoom feels like a bit of a
+> non-sequitur.

 That isn't to say it's all sunshine and roses.
 Despite the level of access we have to the cloud, there's vast differences in how teams and organizations